-V. Academic Periods Included in the Review
+Academic Periods Included in the Review

 The qualitative and quantitative standards of the Satisfactory Academic Progress policy will be used to review the academic progress for all periods of the student's enrollment.
-Even periods in which the student did not receive Federal Student Aid (FSA) funds will be included in the review.
+Even periods in which the student did not receive federal student aid will be included in the review.
 Additionally, periods for which the student was granted academic amnesty will be included in the review.